-I was recently interviewed for Marie Claire for 'Techniques To Maximise Your Time - And Your Potential'.
-The article touches a very important point.
-If you don't maximise how you use your time, you won't be able to see what you can do at your full potential.
-We sometimes think we are not capable of doing something, but the fact is that we haven't really tried and the reason we are under-achieving is not due to our capabilities but to the way we waste our time.
-Procrastination and laziness can really hold you back from reaching your potential.
+Many women think we are not capable of doing something, but the fact is that we haven't really tried and the reason we are under-achieving is not due to our capabilities but to the way we waste our time.
+Procrastination can really hold you back from reaching your potential, and your dreams.

-Maximising our time doesn't mean you should function life a machine for the full working day.
+Maximising our time doesn't mean one should function life a machine for the full working day.
 Just imagine if you'd work at your full potential for two hours each day.
-Doesn't sound like a big ask, does it?
-Imagine you'd use that two hours a day to work on your dream or to create a side project that could over time become your second income.
-Imagine if you'd do something that would make a difference for just two hours a day!
+It doesn't sound like a big ask, does it?
+Imagine what would happen if you used that two hours a day to work on your dream or to create a side project that could over time become your second income.
+Imagine if you'd do something that would make a difference to the people around you for just two hours a day!

 Sales and marketing guru Perry Marshall says 20% of what we do yields 80% of the results.
 This applies to everything in life, not just business.
-I've tried to become very aware of this principle and bake that 20% - ie working at my full potential - into every working day.
-In essence it means I'm dedicating two uninterrupted hours doing things that are going to change my future outcome.
+When you become aware of this principle and you can bake that 20% - ie working at your full potential - into every working day.
+In essence it means dedicating two uninterrupted hours doing things that are going to change your future outcome.

-What should you work on to change your future outcome?
+What should you work on now to radically change your future outcome?

-This concept applies whether you enjoy your current career or not, if you are at home with kids or if you have a business.
-We must ask ourselves every day - are we working on things that are going to make us happier, healthier, and richer in the future.
+This concept applies whether you have an amazing career, are at home with kids or if you have a business.
+Ask yourselves every day: Am I working on things that are going to make me happier, healthier, and richer in the future?

 So what do legos have to do with this?